 Microservice architecture continues to grow in popularity, yet it is widely misunderstood.
 While most conceptually agree that microservices should be fine-grained and business-oriented, there is often a lack of awareness regarding the architecture’s tradeoffs and complexity.
-For example, it’s common for DevOps architects to associate microservices to Kubernetes, or an application developer to boil implementation down to using Spring Boot.
-While these technologies are relevant, neither containers nor development frameworks can overcome microservice architecture pitfalls on their own — specifically at the data tier.
+For example, it’s common for DevOps architects to reduce microservices to Kubernetes deployments, or an application developer to boil implementation down to using Spring Boot.
+While these technologies are relevant, neither container orchestration nor development frameworks can overcome microservice architecture pitfalls on their own — specifically at the data tier.

 Martin Fowler, Chris Richardson, and fellow thought-leaders have long addressed the trade-offs associated with microservice architecture and defined characteristics that guide successful implementations.
 These include the tenets of isolation, empowerment of autonomous teams, embracing eventual consistency, and infrastructure automation.
 While keeping with these tenets can avoid the pains felt by early adopters and DIYers, the complexity of incorporating them into an architecture amplifies the need for best practices and design patterns — especially as implementations scale to hundreds of microservices.